This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Slovenia.

-According to the Slovenian Banking Act, a bank has to formulate remuneration policies at the level of the group, parent company and subsidiaries, including those established in areas with more favourable tax regimes (tax havens).
+According to the Slovenian Banking Act, a bank has to formulate remuneration policies at the level of the group, parent company and subsidiaries, including those established in areas with more favorable tax regimes (tax havens).
 Provisions regarding formulation of remuneration policies are general and are stipulated in the Slovenian Banking Act.
-Generally it can be said that the remuneration policy has to be compatible with prudent and effective risk management, and should promote such risk management without encouraging exposure to risk that exceeds the acceptable level of risk for the bank.
+Generally, it can be said that the remuneration policy has to be compatible with prudent and effective risk management, and should promote such risk management without encouraging exposure to risk that exceeds the acceptable level of risk for the bank.

-Additionally bank’s supervisory board has to appoint the remuneration committee, which has to serve as an advisory body to the supervisory board.
+Additionally, bank’s supervisory board has to appoint the remuneration committee, which has to serve as an advisory body to the supervisory board.
 Remuneration committee should carry out technical and independent assessments of remuneration policies and practices, and formulate initiatives for measures on the basis thereof with the aim of improving the management of the risks to which the bank is exposed, its capital and liquidity.
 Remuneration committee should also draw up proposals for decisions by the governing body regarding the remuneration of employees, including remuneration that impacts the risks to which the bank is exposed and the management thereof.
 Remuneration committee should also control the remuneration of members of senior management who perform risk management functions and ensure the compliance of operations.

 Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
 Are there any major deviations, e.g., with respect to certain categories of banks?